hruska-lab/hruska-lab.github.io/_pages/about.md

 <br>

-#### Open position

-Seeking full-time doctoral students interested in researching drug metabolism with atomistic simulations at quantum accuracy, high throughput computing, and machine learning.
-Here are the requirements for a candidate:

-* Experience with some of the following: molecular dynamics, density functional theory, machine learning, programming
-* The candidate can start in Fall 2024.
-* The candidate can work independently, and responsibly on research tasks.
-* The candidate is proficient in writing skills for journal publications.
+#### Join the lab

-If you are interested, please send your CV and a brief statement about your research interests, professional goals, and experience with the abovementioned computational methods to PI's email available [here](https://hruska-lab.github.io/assets/pdf/Hruska-CV.pdf).
-There are no tuition fees and a scholarship of 29000CZK/month (around 1200EUR/month) net is included.
+Currently, we do not have any open funded positions.
+If you have fellowship/third-party funding and are interested in computational pharmaceutical science in this lab: send your CV, a brief statement about your experience with any computational methods, and your research interests to the email available [here](https://hruska-lab.github.io/assets/pdf/Hruska-CV.pdf).